mantidproject/mantid/dev-docs/source/MVPTutorial/FinalExercise.rst

 Final Exercise
 ==============

-Now that the View and the Model are complete all that is left to do is bring it all together in our Presenter.
+Now that the view and the model are complete all that is left to do is bring it all together in our presenter.
 In this exercise you will need to create three presenters.

 1. A presenter to interact with ``view``, setting the allowed colour